exonum/exonum-doc/src/get-started/java-binding.md

     }
     ```

-A set of named collections constitute a *service scheme*.
-For convenient access
+A set of named collections constitute a *service schema*.
+Collections shall be
+defined in a unique to all service instances namespace to avoid name collisions;
+that is usually achieved by adding a prefix to the name of each collection,
+declared in the service (e.g., an assigned service name: `"timestamping.timestamps"`).
-to service collections you can implement a factory of service collections.
+For convenient access to service collections you can implement a factory
+of service collections.

 *The state of the service in the blockchain* is determined by the list of hashes.
 Usually, it is comprised of the hashes of its Merkelized collections.
 State hashes